Minitrans

 Minitrans is a bus service operated by Transjakarta from 2017 along with Metrotrans.
 They are built with New Armada body and Mitsubishi Fuso chassis.
 Like Metrotrans, they also replaced MetroMini and Kopaja.
+Unlike the high-floor Transjakarta buses, Minutrans and Metrotrans does not have a designated Women's Area, so male passengers are still allowed to sit in the front area.